dusty-phillips/gitifyhg/README.rst

 will replace them with three underscores and has the sense to convert between the two formats when pushing and pulling.

-If you have any trouble, please let me know via the issue tracker, preferably with pull requests containing test cases.
+If you have any trouble, please let us know via the issue tracker, preferably with pull requests containing test cases.

 Development